 This means placing the roasting pan directly on your stovetop burner.
 Use a wooden spoon or rubber spatula so you don’t scratch up the bottom of your pan.

-Sometimes you don’t want to make gravy with flour.
+Sometimes you don’t want to make pan gravy with flour.
 Perhaps you are looking to make a gluten free gravy.

 You can easily make gravy using cornstarch, but the process is slightly different than using flour.